 Water, homemade tea, diet clear sodas, homemade lemonade sweetened with an artificial sweetener

-Sodas (regular and diet), fruit juices, beer, water sweetened with fruit juices, fruit-flavored drinks, canned or bottled iced tea or lemonade with phosphoric acid, sugar or syrup; lemonade or tea sweetened with sugar
+Sodas (regular and diet), fruit juices, beer, water sweetened with fruit juices, fruit-flavored drinks, canned or bottled iced tea or lemonade with phosphoric acid, sugar, or syrup; lemonade or tea sweetened with sugar

-You can also try to limit the following sweet and salty foods:
+We can also try to limit the following sweet and salty foods:

 Even though the list of foods to avoid is pretty long, there are plenty of foods to choose from to properly manage our diabetes and kidney disease.
 As an addition, here are a few tips to protect the kidneys.